 Management Level: These competencies would provide seafarers with a detailed ship-wide understanding of the ship's systems and their interactions.
 This knowledge would provide a detailed level of understanding that would allow personnel to identify and prioritize ship-wide risks and safeguards in the event of a cyber incident.
 This comprehensive understanding places the Master in a unique position onboard.
-The Master is best

-The IMO has been able to produce a set of standardized competencies that ensure the operation-specific risk management requirements are addressed.
+The Master is best able to disseminate information about the specific risks to the ship's system and its operations to The IMO has been able to produce a set of standardized competencies that ensure the operation-specific risk management requirements are addressed.
 Thus, at a regulatory level, to ensure that companies are considering digital competencies as part of their cyber risk management practices, a new requirement in the STCW Convention could be included.
 This requirement would mandate a minimum level of digital competencies for all levels of responsibility.